 Pupils actively engage in supporting those in need and are pro-active in creating ways to respond to crises locally, nationally and globally – Harvest Festival (Homeless in Barnet), KISS (Uganda).
 FSSA (Zambia).
 The children are involved in a number of initiatives to raise funds for a number of charities such as CAFOD, Catholic Children’s Society, NSPCC, Help the Aged, Homeless in Barnet, local children’s hospice, Great Ormond Street, Barnardos (Big Toddle), Marie Curie and Cancer Relief.

 The school also promotes events such as Black History Week by inviting speakers/performers into the school and block planning for the event.
-At our recent Open day the over arching theme was taken from Nelson Mandela and the ‘Long Walk to Freedom’ an area of study linked to their RE/Catholic Social Teaching project for this half term.
+At one of our Open day the over arching theme was taken from Nelson Mandela and the ‘Long Walk to Freedom’ an area of study linked to their RE/Catholic Social Teaching project for this half term.
 Every year group took this theme and linked it with further study of ‘freedom and justice’ using topics or subjects covered in their RE Curriculum or as part of their ‘Global Citizenship’ learning – so there was interpretation of Biblical Themes – from Old and New Testament but also from History topics and social/cultural themes.

 Our broad and balanced curriculum promotes community cohesion by teaching the children about other faiths and cultures.